Use

 7

-OpenMQTTGateway (opens new window), proposes a web upload (opens new window) binary esp32dev-ble-mqtt-undecoded that will publish directly to 'home//BTtoMQTT` making it directly compatible with Theengs Gateway MQTTtoMQTT decoding feature.
+OpenMQTTGateway (opens new window), proposes a web upload (opens new window) binary esp32dev-ble-mqtt-undecoded that publishes directly to 'home//BTtoMQTT` making it directly compatible with Theengs Gateway MQTTtoMQTT decoding feature.

 TIP

-By default Theengs Gateway will listen to home/+/BTtoMQTT/undecoded, if you have several ESP32 gateways with OpenMQTTGateway undecoded, Theengs will pickup all of them and centralize the decoded BT sensor data in one place.
+By default Theengs Gateway listens to home/+/BTtoMQTT/undecoded, if you have several ESP32 gateways with OpenMQTTGateway sending out MQTT messages with undecoded data, Theengs picks up all of them and centralizes the decoded BLE sensor data in one place.

 # Home Assistant auto discovery

-If enabled (default), decoded devices will publish their configuration to Home Assistant to be discovered.
+If enabled (default), decoded devices publish their configuration to Home Assistant so the latter can discover them.

-• This can be enabled/disabled with the -D or --discovery command line argument with a value of 1 (enable) or 0 (disable).
+• You can enable/disable this with the -D or --discovery command line argument with a value of 1 (enable) or 0 (disable).

 • If you want to use Home Assistant discovery with other home automation gateways such as openHAB, set -Dh or --hass_discovery to 0 (disable).

-• The discovery topic can be set with the -Dt or --discovery_topic command line argument.
+• You can set the discovery topic with the -Dt or --discovery_topic command line argument.

-• The discovery name can be set wit the -Dn or --discovery_name command line argument.
+• You can set the discovery name with the -Dn or --discovery_device_name command line argument.

-• Devices can be filtered from discovery with the -Df or --discovery_filter argument which takes a list of device "model_id" to be filtered.
+• You can filter devices from discovery with the -Df or --discovery_filter argument which takes a list of device model ID to filter.

-The IBEACON and random MAC devices (APPLE, MS-CDP and GAEN) are not discovered as their addresses (IDs) change over time resulting in multiple discoveries.
+The IBEACON and random MAC devices (APPLE*, MS-CDP and GAEN) aren't discovered as their addresses (IDs) change over time resulting in multiple discoveries.

 # Passive scanning